zainabalasadi/zainabalasadi.com/about.md

 layout:      page
 title:       "Zainab Alasadi · About"
 heading:     "About"
-keywords:    zainab alasadi, zainab alasadi designer, product designer, sydney, computer science, designer unsw, zainab, ux, design
 description: "Zainab Alasadi is a product designer."
 ---

-Hey there, thanks for clicking!

-My name is Zainab and I’m a designer with a background in Computer Science.
-I spend my time designing products, services and experiences that are purposeful, joyful and empowering.
-As a final year Computer Science and Media Arts student at UNSW (with a triple-major in artificial intelligence, graphic design and animation/VFX), I have a deep thirst to create, whatever the medium.
+I'm humbled that you made it here!

+I'm Zainab (zay-nab).
+I gravitate towards projects that have a great impact, from helping kids with low-literacy find books they love to supporting a sustainable future through sharing.

-When my nose isn’t pressed up against the screen and when I’m not interviewing users about their experiences, you can find me binge-watching TV shows, advocating for women in tech or organising my shirts by rainbow order.
-If you want to learn more about me, my work or where to get the best cheesecake in Sydney, feel free to [contact me](mailto:hello@zainabalasadi.com).
+When my nose isn’t pressed up against the screen, you can find me baking, reading and exploring the coasts of ever-sunny Sydney.

+If you want to learn more, say hi or find out where to get the best cheesecake in town, [reach out](mailto:hello@zainabalasadi.com)!